 You can read more detail about penalties, and the size of the financial penalties, later in the article.

 Although the size of some of the financial penalties that will be possible from July 2014 may surprise you, these penalties are a better option than losing half of your SMSF assets via penalty tax, which until 30 June 2014 is about the only ‘big stick’ financial option available to the ATO.
 Note the regulator also can currently disqualify you as an SMSF trustee, and force you to fix a breach, and even take you to court to impose civil or criminal penalties.
 The ATO can continue to impose these more severe penalties but is now more likely to impose financial penalties when trustees breach the super laws.

 Until 30 June 2014, the options for the ATO to punish misbehaving SMSF trustees are costly and time-consuming and the consequences for the SMSF trustee involved are often more serious than the breach the SMSF trustee is being punished for.
 As a result, the ATO has rarely imposed penalties on misbehaving SMSF trustees.

 From 1 July 2014, the new ATO powers to give directions and impose administrative penalties means that the ATO can punish SMSF trustees without the prospect of the trustees losing half of their retirement savings in penalties.
 You may even be ordered to go back to school, at your own cost!

 Get serious about SMSF compliance

-As a SMSF trustee, you will need to ensure that your super fund complies with the new rules, and that you have systems in place to monitor whether all, or some, of the new rules apply to your SMSF.
+As a SMSF trustee, you will need to ensure that your super fund complies with the super rules, and that you have systems in place to monitor whether your fund is meeting reporting deadlines, administration requirements and other super rules.

-This article outlines the main changes to the SMSF rules including:
+The rest of this article outlines the recent main changes (such as new financial penalties) to the SMSF rules including:

-- SMSF changes taking effect from 1 July 2014, or from royal assent
+- SMSF changes taking effect from 1 July 2014

 - SMSF changes that took effect from 1 July 2013